William Tebeau

-William Henry Tebeau (November 23, 1925 – July 5, 2013) in 1948 became the first African-American man to graduate from Oregon State College.
-He was an engineer for ODOT for 36 years.
+William Henry Tebeau (November 23, 1925 – July 5, 2013) in 1948 became the first African-American man to graduate from Oregon State College (OSU).
+He was an engineer for the Oregon Department of Transportation (ODOT) for 36 years.
 A residence hall at OSU and Highway 126 between Eugene and Florence are both named after him.

 Early life

 William Tebeau was born in Baker, Oregon, United States, to Henry William Tebeau and Frances (née Binor) Tebeau.
 At age 12, he joined the Boy Scouts of America, earning the Order of the Arrow and eventually becoming an Eagle Scout.
-In 1943 he graduated from Baker High School.
+In 1943, he graduated from Baker High School.

 Education

 Tebeau was admitted to Oregon State, but he was not offered a housing assignment because of his race, nearly a decade prior to Oregon's fair housing laws.
 He found a job at a fraternity house tending the furnace, in exchange for a room in the basement.
 He graduated with a degree in chemical engineering in 1948.
 When he was unable to find work as a chemical engineer, he studied on his own to become a civil engineer.